CHI2013/interactive-schedule/README.md

    + REST api
      * GET on _http://server.url:8000/session_: returns all sessions
      * GET on _http://server.url:8000/session/[sessionID]_: returns a specific session
-     * GET on _http://server.url:8000/ongoingsessions_: returns all sessions that are currently ongoing (time hardcoded in server for now)
+     * GET on _http://server.url:8000/ongoingsessions_: returns all sessions that are currently ongoing, or if nothing is ongoing the upcoming
  * __Submissions__
    + represents the submissions to the conference
    + REST api
      * GET on _http://server.url:8000/submission_: returns all submissions
      * GET on _http://server.url:8000/submission/[submissionID]_: returns a specific submission
      * GET on _http://server.url:8000/submission/[submissionID]/video_: redirects to the optional video material of a submission
-     * GET on _http://server.url:8000/ongoingsubmissions_: returns all submissions that are currently ongoing (timehardcoded in server for now)
+     * GET on _http://server.url:8000/ongoingsubmissions_: returns all submissions that are currently ongoing, or if nothing is ongoing the upcoming
  * __Timeslots__
    + represents a timeslot in a day
    + each timeslot contains a set of sessions
    + REST api
      * GET on _http://server.url:8000/timeslot_: returns all timeslots
      * GET on _http://server.url:8000/timeslot/[timeslotID]_: returns a specific timeslot
-     * GET on _http://server.url:8000/currenttimeslot_: returns the current ongoing timeslot
+     * GET on _http://server.url:8000/currenttimeslot_: returns the current ongoing or upcoming timeslot
  * __Days__
    + Represents the days of the conference
    + Each day contains 4 timeslots (morning, before lunch, after lunch, afternoon)